hphelion/documentation/cli.unix.reference.md

 `hpcloud keypairs:private`

 ###Description
 List the private keys stored on this machine.
-These private keys will *not* be available on other machines unless you copy them there.
+These private keys are *not* available on other systems unless you copy them to that system.

 ###Examples
 Create the key 'mykey':